The tax filing season starts on January 28th for 2019. You’ll have until April 15th to complete them.

 You can always start your return with an online tax preparer and see if you’re OK on your own.
 You usually don’t have to pay until you submit your return.

 NEVER GET A REFUND ANTICIPATION LOAN.
-Seriously, those are for dumbasses.
+Seriously, those are dumb.
 Due to IRS system upgrades in recent years, refunds are now usually direct deposited to your bank account in less than 10 days.

 6. Avoid ID Theft